From Carnaby Street to Covent Garden, these are the best Christmas lights in London this year

 Oxford Street Christmas lights

-The Christmas lights on Oxford Street have been glittering away since Tuesday 6 November, with 1,778 decorations (and 750,000 LED lightbulbs) featuring across London’s busiest shopping hub.
+The new-look Christmas lights on Oxford Street have been glittering away since Thursday 21 November, with 27 LED light curtains (made up of over 220,000 sparkling lights) draped over the length of London’s busiest shopping hub.

 Regent Street Christmas lights

 This year’s Christmas lights display on Regent Street pays homage to the 200th anniversary since the creation of the road itself.
 The golden angels have also made a comeback, and they look truly spectacular.

 Always one to buck the trend, Carnaby Street has collaborated with ocean conservation charity Project 0 this year to create a stunning sustainable display, which has been made using reusable and recycled materials.
 Featuring 200 illuminated vampire squid, giant clusters of jellyfish, and – remarkably – a five-metre long whale that blows bubble, this festive installation is sure to go down as one the capital’s finest.